VikasKumar281/devTinder-web/README.md

 - Logout feature
 - Get the feed and add the feed in the store
 - build the user card on feed
+- Edit Profile Feature
+- Show Toast message on save of profile
+- See all my connections